The Smithy Lane Stompers

 Hope to see you tomorrow and if not thanks again; I thought of you and Glenys last night as collectively you bailed me out!

-Meanwhile The Banjo Player pushed ahead with a noo 3-D printed mouthpiece and proper gigs but still needed help -
+Meanwhile The Banjo Player pushed ahead doing his own thing with a noo 3-D printed mouthpiece and proper gigs but still needed help -

 Monday night Panama gig was more than a challenge.
 (St